Home - Publications - CV - Links - Copyright 2012 James Mure-Dubois

 Infrared image RGB image

-In previous projects, I worked on digital signal processing for radar signals used in embedded automotive applications (id4Car ARPOD project and FP7 MOSARIM project) at TeSA (Telecommunications for Space and Aeronautics).
+In previous projects, I worked on SAR (synthetic aperture radar) imaging at the Temasek Laboratories in Nanyang Technical University in Singapore, and on digital signal processing for radar signals used in embedded automotive applications (id4Car ARPOD project and FP7 MOSARIM project) at TeSA (Telecommunications for Space and Aeronautics).
 Those projects were the occasion for me to benefit from the great experience from researchers at the Signal, Communication, Antennas and Navigation department from ISAE in Toulouse.

 You can find my publications here , or have a look at the publications list from my old (and no longer maintained) university webpage.
 Some of the publications have also been uploaded to EPFL's infoscience website.